-What's happening at Vision-Aid this fall?
+What's happening at Vision-Aid - a field report

 While the Vision-Aid team in Massachusetts has been bustling with various activities, like the annual fundraiser program, Boston accessibility conference and a busy fall semester in our programming course for the visually impaired, the Vision-Aid programs in India have also been busy with many initiatives this fall.
 Our team members and partners across India have conscientiously been making strides in different areas.
 Here is an update highlighting some of their work: